jwworth/jakeworth/content/blog/neural-networking-for-complete-sentences.md

 ```

 What's going on here?
 First, I instantiate an instance of Brain's LSTM (Long
 Short-Term Memory).
-Then, I train it on collection of sentences, telling the
+Then, I train it on a collection of sentences, telling the
 system if each is complete or incomplete.
 Even six examples is computationally
-expensive on a fast new iMac.
+expensive on a new iMac.

-Output:
+Here's the output:

 ```
 > net.run("I'm Stil.");